wizeline/project-lab/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-- Suggest your change in the [slack channel](https://slack.com/app_redirect?channel=CQCB5MWG6) and start writing code.
+- Suggest your change in the [slack channel](https://slack.com/app_redirect?channel=CQCB5MWG6) or add a [new issue](https://github.com/wizeline/project-lab/issues/new/choose) describing the changes with as much details as possible, and start writing code.

 - Please open an issue on GitHub and try to attend the meetings so everyone can hear and understand your request.
 If this is not possible, contact any of the principal stakeholders.